SteffenHebestreit/fastapi_mcp_template/README.md

   - Ensure the model name is correct for your OpenAI setup
   - For Azure OpenAI, use your deployment name, not the base model name
   - Verify the model supports vision capabilities for OCR features
-- **OCR Not Triggering**:
+- **OCR Not Working**:
   - Check that `FTMD_MARKITDOWN_ENABLE_LLM=true` is set
   - Verify the PDF actually contains no extractable text (scanned documents)
-  - Look for "Attempting OCR fallback" messages in logs
+  - Look for "Attempting enhanced OCR fallback" messages in logs
+- **Traditional OCR Issues**:
+  - **Pytesseract**: Ensure Tesseract OCR engine is installed on system
+  - **EasyOCR**: May require additional GPU setup for optimal performance
+  - **Low Quality Results**: Tool will automatically fall back to LLM vision analysis
+- **OCR Performance**:
+  - Traditional OCR is preferred for cost efficiency (no API costs)
+  - LLM vision analysis activates when OCR yields <50 characters
+  - Processing limited to 5 pages per PDF to manage costs

 **Security Considerations:**
 - Never commit API keys to version control